Decomposing Identification Gains and Evaluating Instrument Identification Power for Partially Identified Average Treatment Effects: Numerical Illustration

 \subsection{IV Identification Power}

-Figure \ref{fig:R} depicts the index $IIP(x)$ as a function of $(\gamma,\rho)$ on the lattice $\{-4:0.2:4\}\times\{-0.99:0.05:0.99\}$.
-The plot confirms that, when the ATE$(x)$ is positive, the IV identification power $IIP(x)$ increases as the IV strength ($|\gamma|$) increases, but for the same IV strength, the $IIP(x)$ is higher the lower the value of $\rho$.
-We also found, based on the results not reported here, that, when the ATE$(x)$ is negative, a rising level of positive endogeneity drives up $IIP(x)$ and reduces the width of SV bounds.

-By way of summary, the theoretical results presented in Sections \ref{sectionBounds}, \ref{subsectionIG} and \ref{sectionIVIP} are clearly reflected in the features observed in the numerical outcomes reported here.
-Firstly, $IIP(x)$ is bigger when IVs are stronger ($|\gamma|$ higher).
-In addition, for a given IV strength in the first-stage treatment equation, higher $IIP(x)$ can be achieved if the endogeneity $\rho$ has an opposite sign from the ATE$(x)$ and is of high magnitude ($|\rho|$).
-And if the endogeneity is of the same sign as the ATE$(x)$, then the lower the degree of endogeneity the better the identification power.
-Of course adding the additional identification gain $C_3(x)$ to $IIP(x)$ leads to the SV bound width $\omega^{SV}(x)$, and the $C_3(x)$ depends on the properties of the covariates.
+Figure \ref{fig:R} depicts the index $IIP(x)$ as a function of $(\gamma,\rho)$.
+The plot confirms that, firstly, $IIP(x)$ is bigger when IVs are stronger ($|\gamma|$ higher).
+In addition, for a given IV strength, higher $IIP(x)$ can be achieved if $\rho$ has an opposite sign from the ATE$(x)$ and is of high magnitude ($|\rho|$).
+If $\rho$ is of the same sign as the ATE$(x)$, then the lower the degree of endogeneity the better the identification power.\footnote{Due to space limitation, numerical results not displayed here show that under the DGP \eqref{model2}, our results regarding how the IV strength and its interaction with the direction and magnitude of endogeneity improve the benchmark Manski bounds also hold in other common ATE bounding analyses, including \citet{heckman2001instrumental} and \citet{chesher2010instrumental}.}